arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 - `void setup()` - this function executes only once, when the Arduino is powered on.
 Here we define things such as the mode of a pin (input or output), the baud rate of serial communication or the initialization of a library.
 - `void loop()` - this is where we write the code that we want to execute over and over again, such as turning on/off a lamp based on an input, or to conduct a sensor reading every X second.

-The above functions are **always** required in an Arduino sketch, but you are of course able to add several more functions, which is very useful for longer programs.
+The above functions are **always** required in an Arduino sketch, but you are of course able to add several more functions, which is useful for longer programs.

 ### The "Sketch"

 In the Arduino project, a program is referred to as a "Sketch".
-A sketch is basically just a file that you write your program inside.
+A sketch is a file that you write your program inside.
 It has the `.ino` extension, and is always stored in a folder of the same name.

 The folder can include other files, such as a **header file**, that can be included in your sketch.